 Alaska Regional & Village Native Corporations (ANCSA Corporations)

-Alaska Native Corporations were established in 1971 when the United States Congress passed the Alaska Native Claims Settlement Act (ANCSA)Alaska Native Claims Settlement Act (ANCSA).
+Alaska Native Corporations were established in 1971 when the United States Congress passed the Alaska Native Claims Settlement Act (ANCSA).
 ANCSA was designed to settle land and financial claims made by Alaska Natives and provided for the establishment of 13 Regional Corporations and over 200 Village Corporations to administer those claims.
 Many of the Village Corporations have merged with other Village Corporations or into their parent Regional Corporation since that time.
 ANCSA Corporations are ‘for profit’ entities.
 Both Regional (with the exception of The 13th Regional Corporation) and Village Corporations have selected land in and around native villages throughout the state in proportion to their enrolled populations.
 Most of these lands have been conveyed to the ANCSA Corporations; however, some selected lands remain under federal ownership.
 In most cases, only surface rights have been conveyed to Village Corporations.
 Regional Corporations own the subsurface rights of both their own conveyances and of those of the Village Corporations.

 Fire Management Considerations for ANCSA Corporation Lands

 The 1971 Alaska Native Claims Settlement Act (43 U.S.C.
-1620(e))1971 Alaska Native Claims Settlement Act (43 U.S.C.
 1620(e)) as amended by the 1980 Alaska National Interest Lands Conservation Act (16 U.S.C.
-1409)1980 Alaska National Interest Lands Conservation Act (16 U.S.C.
 1409) states:

 Public lands status of real property interests exempt from real estate taxes for purposes of Federal highway and education laws; Federal fire protection services for real property interests without cost.
 Real property interests conveyed pursuant to this chapter to a Native individual, Native group, corporation organized under section 1613(h)(3) of this title, or Village or Regional Corporation shall, so long as the fee therein remains not subject to State or local taxes on real estate, continue to be regarded as public lands for the purpose of computing the Federal share of any highway project pursuant to Title 23, as amended and supplemented, for the purpose of the Johnson-O'Malley Act of April 16, 1934, as amended (25 U.S.C.A. section 452), and for the purpose of Public Laws 815 and 874, 81st Congress (64 Stat.
 967, 1100).
 So long as there are no substantial revenues from such lands they shall continue to receive wildland fire protection services from the United States at no cost.

-Department of the Interior Manual 620 Chapter 5.3 (PDF)Department of the Interior Manual 620 Chapter 5.3 delegates BLM the responsibility to provide cost-effective wildland fire suppression services on Alaska Native lands:
+Department of the Interior Manual 620 Chapter 5.3 (PDF) delegates BLM the responsibility to provide cost-effective wildland fire suppression services on Alaska Native lands:

 5.3 Program Requirements.
 Nothing in this chapter relieves heads of bureaus/offices of management responsibility and accountability for activities occurring on their respective lands.

-A. The Bureau of Land Management (BLM) maintains and operates the DOI wildland fire suppression organization in Alaska with the primary intention of providing cost-effective suppression services and minimizing unnecessary duplication of suppression systems for DOI bureaus/offices.
+The Bureau of Land Management (BLM) maintains and operates the DOI wildland fire suppression organization in Alaska with the primary intention of providing cost-effective suppression services and minimizing unnecessary duplication of suppression systems for DOI bureaus/offices.
 The BLM provides statewide mobility of wildland fire resources.

-B. The BLM Alaska Fire Service (BLM-AFS) is authorized to provide safe, cost-effective wildland fire response consistent with approved land, natural and cultural resource management plans on DOI administered land and on lands that require protection under the Alaska Native Claims Settlement Act (ANCSA), as amended (43 U.S.C.1620(e)), hereinafter referred to as Native lands.
+The BLM Alaska Fire Service (BLM-AFS) is authorized to provide safe, cost-effective wildland fire response consistent with approved land, natural and cultural resource management plans on DOI administered land and on lands that require protection under the Alaska Native Claims Settlement Act (ANCSA), as amended (43 U.S.C.1620(e)), hereinafter referred to as Native lands.

-C. The BLM-AFS executes these services within the framework of approved fire management plans or within the mutually agreed upon standards established by the respective land managers or owners.
+The BLM-AFS executes these services within the framework of approved fire management plans or within the mutually agreed upon standards established by the respective land managers or owners.